duda-salisbury/gearhub/README.md

 ## Technologies Used

-- PHP for the server-side code
+- PHP/Slim4 Framework
 - SQLite for the database
 - HTML, CSS, and JavaScript for the front-end interface
 - HTMX for interactivity

 ## Dependencies
+- php8
+- Slim4 Framework
+- twig for templates
+- sqlite
-- TBD
+- htmx

 ## Installation